-Since the beginning of 2007, I have spent the majority of my days sitting in front of screens which display blinking lights, price charts, formulas, and numbers.
+Since the beginning of 2007, I have spent the majority of my days sitting in front of screens that display blinking lights, price charts, formulas, and numbers.
 Markets are my passion and I live for the challenge of outperformance.
-Without that challenge I’m lost, void of the internal fire that allows me to “tap dance to work everyday” to borrow a line from the great Warren Buffett.
+Without that challenge I’m lost, void of the internal fire that allows me to “tap dance to work every day” to borrow a line from the great Warren Buffett.

 Our industry is plagued with naysayers.
 You have probably heard some of the following statements uttered if you are an active market participant:

 “You can’t forecast the markets.”

 “You can’t beat the market.”

 “After taxes and net of fees very few outperform over any length of time.”

 I agree that trading is one of the most difficult endeavors you will find.
 It didn’t come easy to me by any means.
 I lost money of my own, money gifted to me by mentors, and some more of my own.
 Once I attained a level of mastery in technical trading and began having success, I had a major set back which was 110% my fault.
 I fell victim to my ego, broke my trading rules, and made money management mistakes out of sheer stubbornness.
 That was Q4 of 2018, what I refer to today as my final market tuition.

 After finding my footing in 2019 all over again, things really began to click.
 While there were a few inevitable missteps, I learned to become ruthless with respect to cutting losses.
 I made sure no ego was attached to any stock position, options trade, or futures trade.
 I made up a lot of what I lost in the final months of 2018.

 That brings us to the present.
 If you have paid any attention to some of the more recent blogs you can sense a trend.
 If you haven’t I’ll point a couple out you might have wished you took a look at: